TYPO3GmbH/blog/Documentation/Integrators/Index.rst

          You can simply add and remove widgets, also pure TypoScript widgets are possible.
          All you need is to add the TypoScript path to this setting.

+.. _tsListPostsMmaximumDisplayedItems:

+list.posts.maximumDisplayedItems
+""""""""""""""""""""""""""""""""
+.. container:: table-row

+   Property
+         list.posts.maximumDisplayedItems
+   Data type
+         int
+   Description
+         Defines how many blog posts will be displayed in lists.
+Default is ``0``, which means no limit is applied.

 .. _tsListPostDateFormat: